Civil rights movement: Integration of Mississippi universities, 1956–1965

 In September 1962, James Meredith won a lawsuit to secure admission to the previously segregated University of Mississippi.
 He attempted to enter campus on September 20, on September 25, and again on September 26.
-He was blocked by Mississippi Governor Ross Barnett, who said, "[N]o school will be integrated in Mississippi while I am your Governor."
+He was blocked by Governor Ross Barnett, who said, "[N]o school will be integrated in Mississippi while I am your Governor."
 The Fifth U.S. Circuit Court of Appeals held Barnett and Lieutenant Governor Paul B. Johnson Jr. in contempt, ordering them arrested and fined more than $10,000 for each day they refused to allow Meredith to enroll.

 Attorney General Robert F. Kennedy sent in a force of U.S. Marshals and deputized U.S. Border Patrol agents and Federal Bureau of Prisons officers.
 On September 30, 1962, Meredith entered the campus under their escort.
 Students and other whites began rioting that evening, throwing rocks and firing on the federal agents guarding Meredith at Lyceum Hall.
 Rioters ended up killing two civilians, including a French journalist; 28 federal agents suffered gunshot wounds, and 160 others were injured.
 President John F. Kennedy sent U.S. Army and federalized Mississippi National Guard forces to the campus to quell the riot.
 Meredith began classes the day after the troops arrived.

 Kennard and other activists continued to work on public university desegregation.
 In 1965 Raylawni Branch and Gwendolyn Elaine Armstrong became the first African-American students to attend the University of Southern Mississippi.
 By that time, McCain helped ensure they had a peaceful entry.
 In 2006, Judge Robert Helfrich ruled that Kennard was factually innocent of all charges for which he had been convicted in the 1950s.